-Admission cost COP$18,000 for an adult ticket.
+Admission cost COP$20,900 for an adult ticket (as of January 2018).
 There are food and drink stands throughout the zoo and a food court near the entrance.
 It took us about three hours to see everything in the zoo and have a quick lunch at the end.
 It gets very hot in Cali so we recommend getting there as early as possible to beat the heat.
 Taxi is the best way to get there.

 The zoo is very well organized into stations.
 At some stations, employees are there to answer questions about the animals.
 Everything is in Spanish.

 The first animals we saw in the zoo were flamingos.
 We snapped a few photos before heading to the aquarium, which is housed in a beautiful tiled building with a waterfall and koi pond out front.
 Most of the fish were from the Amazon River and its tributaries, including piranhas.

 Next, we crossed a bridge over the Río Cali to visit the aviary.
 There were exotic birds and others such as ducks and Andean condors.

 From there, we got to see a few species of monkeys native to Colombia followed by a pen of antelope from Asia.

 The reptile section had some of the largest crocodiles I’ve ever seen and a snake house with a few venomous snakes, pythons, and boas.

 African species, including ostriches and zebras, were next.
 As I mentioned before, there were no elephants, giraffes, or hippos.

 Butterflies and Colombian Animals